 Inopportune Behavior Tests

 Inopportune or invalid behavior tests are designed to verify the capability of the system under test (SOA/LSMS) to correctly detect and handle the error conditions described in the requirements.
 Some of the test cases included in this category go beyond the requirements in order to examine the SUT’s responses to situations where the NPAC SMS exhibits unexpected behavior.
-For example, some test cases require the NPAC SMS simulator to drop one of the CMIP operations listed in a transaction’s scenario.
+For example, some test cases require the NPAC SMS ITP Tool to drop one of the CMIP operations listed in a transaction’s scenario.
 The objective of the invalid test cases is to address the adverse effects that error conditions may have on the SOA and LSMS by subjecting those systems to abnormal processing flows.
 The focus of these tests will be the semantics of a given transaction and not the syntax or semantics of the CMIP operations which constitute that transaction.
 Thus, the CMIP requests/responses required for those tests will always be made up of valid, well-formed PDUs.
 However, key steps in the scenario of performing a valid transaction (i.e., creating subscription versions or audits) will be either missing or executed erroneously and the SUT will be expected to perform properly (as per the requirements) in such situations.

 Application to Application test cases for inopportune behavior will have the type A2A and the test number descriptor value of INV.
 All the test identifiers for this category will start with the prefix A2A.<System Under Test>.INV, where the possible values of <System Under Test> are shown in Table 7.1 above.